HeavilyModdedEnder3/E3NG-x-Monolith/CAD/README.md

-### The [E3NG-Monolith Configurator (UNDER CONSTRUCTION)](https://docs.google.com/spreadsheets/d/1D8WqKp-7N43TXyPmcDp5rAgj3pNO3tcqlk9iRl9xlik/edit?usp=sharing) will give you the links to the files you need for your build!
+### The [E3NG-Monolith Configurator](https://docs.google.com/spreadsheets/d/1D8WqKp-7N43TXyPmcDp5rAgj3pNO3tcqlk9iRl9xlik/edit?usp=sharing) will give you the links to the files you need for your build!

 ## Changelog

 ### 9.1.2025

 - 9/10mm has been added to Configurator
+- Instructions for Hybrid 9/10mm XY joints are in the Configurator

 ### 8.31.2025